 Keeping the liposuction treated area tightly bound in a compression garment will help with the initial drainage and spare the skin from sagging.
 However, you should also ensure that the compression garment is not too tight.
 Too tight and you block the healing circulation and too loose, well that’s not good at all.
 You should also ensure that your garment or binder is clean.

 Wounds get itchy every now and then.
-Instead of scratching your wounds, apply a thin layer of Vaseline to the area surrounding the wound.
-This will soothe the itchy feeling, sparing the wound to be scratched.
+Instead of scratching your wounds, apply a thin layer of petroleum gel to the area surrounding the wound.
+This will soothe the itchy feeling, sparing the wound from being scratched.

 Never take aspirin or any blood thinning medications for at least 2 weeks after the liposuction surgery.
 Blood thinners will just increase the bleeding and bruising.
 Other herbal remedies like vitamins and green tea will also thin your blood and should be avoided.

-A couple of days after the operation (when the seepage has stopped) you will be allowed to walk around and do light activities.
-However, you should avoid staying from direct sunlight.
+Seepage is blood stained fluid leaking from your entry wounds after liposuction.
+It is alarming but a welcome after effect.
+We expect seepage for 24-72 hours post op.
+A couple of days after the operation (when the seepage has stopped) you will be able to walk around and do light activities.
+However, you should avoid staying in direct sunlight.
 Whether or not the wounds have already healed, sunlight can cause problems.